Pembrokeshire

 Porthselau: (SM 727 260) g It may be possible to park in the camping field above the beach - fee payable at Pencaran Farm.
 Short steep path to beach.

 Abereiddy: (SM 797 313) g The beach car park is a reasonable size, but smaller than it used to be due to erosion and it tends to fill up.
-A large overflow car park has now been opened in a field up the hill - it should be possible to drop boats at the beach first. £4 charge to park in either car park in 2021, payable to the helpful attendants.
+A large overflow car park has now been opened in a field up the hill - it should be possible to drop boats at the beach first. £5 charge to park in either car park in 2024, payable to the helpful attendants.
+Public toilets a short walk from the car park.

 Aber Draw: (SM 834 324) g Very limited roadside parking by the sign marking the edge of Trefin.
 A 100 metre walk past a ruin leads to a small beach.